 - The need to be revered and celebrated.

 - Take advantage of others.

 There’s a broad spectrum, from being occasionally egotistical to full-blown NPD.
 All in all, however, these are not great traits for building a healthy, stable, cooperative marriage.

 Dr. Karyl McBride, a family therapist, wrote the book, literally, on how to divorce a narcissist: Will I Ever Be Free of You?
 How to Navigate a High-Conflict Divorce from a Narcissist and Heal Your Family.
 In an interview with the New York Times, she offered some advice on the topic and issues to be aware of when you divorce a narcissist.

 Narcissism Is A Spectrum

-NPD displays a broad range of symptoms and varying levels.
-According to McBride, it’s possible for people with narcissistic traits but who aren’t too far along the spectrum to examine themselves and alter their patterns of behavior.
+NPD displays a wide range of symptoms and varying levels.
+According to McBride, it’s possible for people with narcissistic traits, but who aren’t too far along the spectrum, to examine themselves and alter their patterns of behavior.
 If they’re open to such self-reflection, that is.

-The symptoms and severity cover a wide range.
+The symptoms and severity cover a lot of ground.
 How you move forward when you divorce a narcissist will likely depend on how the disorder manifests.